 7.1.
 Service Status

+You can check if the B2P service is currently available by calling the 20 status service.
 The response contains the overall status of the B2P service as well as the individual statuses of its component.

-means that a component is not available or only partially available, or that its functionality is impeded.
+OK means that the service/components are operating normally.
+ERROR means that a component is not available or only partially available, or that its functionality is impeded.
+The overall status shows ERROR if at least one component is in status ERROR.

 Note that calls to the B2P API and even whole sales processes may succeed even if the status service shows an error.
 This is because the B2P API functions you use might not be affected by the partial outage of a component.